elixir-lang/elixir/README.md

 * `test/erlang` - Contains tests for Elixir, written in Erlang.
 Usually, just internal stuff is tested here.
 The preferred way to test is in Elixir itself.

-We usually keep a list of features and bugs (in the issues tracker)[https://github.com/josevalim/elixir/issues].
+We usually keep a list of features and bugs [in the issues tracker](https://github.com/josevalim/elixir/issues).

 # Important links